Suggestions for Theses and Project Topics

 Area: Deterministic/Synchronous Programming

 - Synchronous embedded programming of XDK Nodes for physiotherapeutic applications

 - Synchronous Scheduling Policies in Java - A Case Study (taken: Keerthanaa Kirupa)

-- Monte Carlo Scheduling og Policy-constructive Synchronous Programming (BSc thesis, reserved: Sina Fricke)
+- Monte Carlo Scheduling of Policy-constructive Synchronous Programming (BSc thesis, Sina Fricke)

 - Evaluation of a Haskell Library for Deterministic Concurrent Programming.
-(BSc project, taken: Tim Engel)
+(BSc project, Tim Engel)